thenativeweb/wolkenkit-react/README.md

 ### Connecting manually

-The `<Application />` component is well suited for simple use cases where you don't use a state container like MobX or Redux to manage your client state.
-In other scenarios where you actually have a state container, this container will likely connect to your backend and therefore create the wolkenkit application instance.
+The `<Application />` component is well suited for simple use cases where you don't use a state container like `MobX` or `Redux` to manage your client state.
+In scenarios where you actually have a state container, this container will likely connect to your backend and therefore create the wolkenkit application instance.
 In such scenarios you can setup the connection to the wolkenkit application wherever you like and use the `<Provider />` component to make the application available to all the other components inside your tree.

 ```js
 import { Provider } from 'wolkenkit-react';